Prestigious Scottish Funding Council Awards are available to high calibre applicants for this

 - Our research forum provides you with a lively and stimulating introduction to methodological debates within art history.
 It provides a sense of art history’s own history as well as contemporary concerns and practice, examining the beliefs and values that have informed various forms of historical and visual analysis and enquiry.
 It is focused around a series of seminars or workshops run by members of staff and visiting academics.

-You will take five core courses and one optional course and complete a dissertation on a chosen topic.
+You will take five core courses and one optional course and complete a dissertation 15,000 words in length (including footnotes but excluding bibliography) which will be on a topic chosen in consultation with the tutors and the programme convenor.
 You will also have the opportunity to take part in a field trip.

 - Research methods in practice